Chris Taylor Player Props: Dodgers vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have a 5.47 team ERA that ranks 29th across all league pitching staffs.
+- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.47).

-- Rockies pitchers combine to give up 165 total home runs at a rate of 1.4 per game (third-most in baseball).
+- Rockies pitchers combine to allow the second-most home runs in baseball (168 total, 1.4 per game).

-- Lambert (2-3) gets the starting nod for the Rockies in his sixth start of the season.
-He's put together a 5.57 ERA in 53 1/3 innings pitched, with 47 strikeouts.

-- In his last appearance on Tuesday against the Milwaukee Brewers, the right-hander tossed 3 2/3 innings, giving up five earned runs while surrendering four hits.
+- The left-hander's most recent time out was on Wednesday against the Milwaukee Brewers, when he tossed six innings, surrendering three earned runs while allowing eight hits.

-- The 26-year-old has put up an ERA of 5.57, with 7.9 strikeouts per nine innings, in 19 games this season.
-Opponents are hitting .267 against him.

 © 2023 Data Skrive.
 All rights reserved.